aciccarello/ciccarello.me/_posts/2015-08-15-an-overview-of-our-trip.md

 children.

 {% include image.html
-    file="/assets/img/liberia-new-yekepa-church.jpg"
+    file: "/assets/img/liberia-new-yekepa-church.jpg"
-    alt="inside a mud brick building with about 15 adults in colorful dress and 10 kids standing next to wooden benches" caption="The new church in Yekepa"
+    alt: "inside a mud brick building with about 15 adults in colorful dress and 10 kids standing next to wooden benches"
+    caption: "The new church in Yekepa"
 %}

 {% include image.html
-    file="/assets/img/liberia-mattresses.jpg"
+    file: "/assets/img/liberia-mattresses.jpg"
-    alt="short yellow car with 3 men strapping about 15 mattresses to the top of the car" caption="Transporting our mattresses"
+    alt: "short yellow car with 3 men strapping about 15 mattresses to the top of the car"
+    caption: "Transporting our mattresses"
 %}

 {% include image.html
-    file="/assets/img/liberia-girls-cake.jpg"
+    file: "/assets/img/liberia-girls-cake.jpg"
-    alt="9 girls with a bake pan of cake with white icing" caption="Girls and their funfetti cake"
+    alt: "9 girls with a bake pan of cake with white icing"
-    display="float"
+    caption: "Girls and their funfetti cake"
+    display: "float"
 %}

 On Sunday, we went to Redeemer Baptist Church, where Anthony Jonah is one of